Introducing Supportive - Profiles in your Gmail Learn more

 However, like push automations, pull automations tend to work differently depending on the product.

-There are a few different options, namely APIs, like Proxycurl, but there are also desktop applications and browser extensions as well.
+There are a few different options, namely APIs, like Proxycurl historically, but there are also desktop applications and browser extensions as well.

-There are even some free and open-source scripts like the pretty well known LinkedIn Scraper project on GitHub, which we sponsor, that could assist with this.
+There are even some free and open-source scripts like the pretty well known LinkedIn Scraper project on GitHub, which we used to sponsor, that could assist with this.

 Why self-hosting LinkedIn pull automations can be a pain